erynes/Plotting-Partner/README.md

 or editing it); all samples to which no label has been assigned will instantly receive the default label.
 If you make most/all bars blue by default, and then change your mind and want them to be green, simply edit that label and change its color.
-Once a label is defined as the default, it cannot be "un-checked" to become "no longer the default;" instead, define a different label to be the default.
+Once a label is defined as the default, it cannot be &ldquo;un-checked&rdquo; to become &ldquo;no longer the default;&rdquo; instead, define a different label to be the default.

 You can use the &ldquo;Label a subset&rdquo; button to specify a subset of samples and assign a label to them.
 You can use this to explore your data: specify &ldquo;yield&rdquo;